-Forfeitures-Forfeited non-vested company contributions are used first to pay the administrative expenses of the Plan and then to reduce the Company's contributions for such plan year.
-Forfeitures of approximately \$268,000 and \$227,000 were used to pay both administrative expenses and reduce employer contributions of the Plan for the years ended December 31, 2011 and 2010, respectively.
-Net assets available for benefits included forfeited balances of approximately \$23,000 at December 31, 2011 and \$40,000 at December 31, 2010.
+Forfeitures - Forfeited non-vested company contributions are used first to pay the administrative expenses of the Plan and then to reduce the Company's contributions for such plan year.
+Forfeitures of approximately \$263,000 and \$268,000 were used to pay both administrative expenses and reduce employer contributions of the Plan for the years ended December 31, 2012 and 2011, respectively.
+There were no forfeited non-vested company contributions as of December 31, 2012.
+As of December 31, 2011, there was approximately \$23,000 of forfeited non-vested company contributions included in net assets available for benefits.